alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/audios/2020/2020-08-08-duty-guiding-people-to-tawhid-and-shirk.md

 ---
 layout: post
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-title: "The duty of guiding people to the reality of Tawhid and Shirk"
+title: The duty of guiding people to the reality of Tawhid and Shirk
 mp3: https://files.zadapps.info/binbaz.org.sa/fatawa/nour_3la_aldarb/nour_412/41211.mp3
 link: https://cutt.ly/0dCGyqq
-hijri: Dhul-Hijjah 18, 1441
+hijri: '1441-12-18'
 date: 2020-08-08
 lang: en
-category: [audios]
+category:
+- audios
-tags: [ibn-baz]
+tags:
+- ibn-baz
 active: audios
 locale: en
-summary: "It is obligatory that the scholars guide people to the reality of Tawhid (belief in the Oneness of Allah/monotheism) and the reality of Shirk (associating others with Allah in His Divinity or worship), so that these blinded lay people know the falsity of their beliefs."
+summary: It is obligatory that the scholars guide people to the reality of Tawhid (belief in the Oneness of Allah/monotheism) and the reality of Shirk (associating others with Allah in His Divinity or worship), so that these blinded lay people know the falsity of their beliefs.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question:
 I live in a district inhabited by people who claim to be Muslims.
 They offer Salah (Prayer), pay Zakah (obligatory charity), observe Sawm (Fast) and they perform Hajj.
 However, they believe in the dead; they say that righteous dead people or shaykhs are intercessors with Allah.
 They seek their blessings, ask for their help, vow to them, visit them, and travel to them.
 If you advise these people, they say that we should strive to get closer to these Awliya' (pious people).
 They hate those who prevent or advise them against worshipping the dead and Awliya'.
 What should we do?
 Should we leave them in the state that they are in?
 May Allah reward you with the best.